-Several new organisations have emerged that are championing circular economy principles, and these are mentioned in the references below.
-Our intention is not to repeat those ideas here but rather give the project manager’s perspective and understanding on the challenges and opportunities that the circular economy brings to construction.
-Each of the following areas are highlighted by the UKGBC as being central to the achievement of a circular economy.
+Several new organisations are championing circular economy principles.
+Our intention is not to repeat those ideas here but rather give the project manager’s perspective on the challenges and opportunities arising.
+Each of the following areas is highlighted by the UKGBC as central to the achievement of a circular economy.

 Designing out waste